BUTT ERFLIES

 Smerinthus kindermannii Lederer, 1853

-Etymology: Albert Kindermann (1810–1860); collected lepidoptera for many famous lepidopterists in Asia Minor, the Caucasus, Western Altai.
+Etymology: The butterfly is named for Albert Kindermann (1810–1860) who collected lepidoptera for many famous lepidopterists in Asia Minor, the Caucasus and Western Altai.

 Caterpillar